JonahBraun/debs-recipes/_posts/2006-07-18-pumpkin-cheesecake.md

 Crust:

 - ¼ cup butter
-- 1¼ cups ginger snaps, crushed (can be found where graham crackers and vanilla wafers are)
+- 1¼ c ginger snaps, crushed (can be found where graham crackers and vanilla wafers are)

 Mix together crust ingredients and press into pie pan.
 Bake crust at 350 for about 8 minutes.